You’ve made all kinds of attempts to get a grip, to rest, to breath- but constant stress has you feeling helpless and completely exhausted.

 The negative effects of burnout spill over into every area of life—including your home, work, and social life.
 Burnout can also cause long-term changes to your body that make you vulnerable to illnesses like colds and flu.
 Because of its many consequences, it’s important to deal with burnout right away.

-How to know if you have reached the point of burnout?
+How to know if you have reached the point of burnout and are worn out?

 Here are some of the most common signs of burnout:1